proafxin/nosql-to-sql/README.md

-# JSON Flattening and Denormalization
+# NoSQL to SQL conversion